camdendotlol/groupread/README.md

   - remove posts

-- proper frontend testing with Cypress (current status: cypress is fully set up for component testing and end-to-end testing, and is just waiting for tests to be written) ⭐⭐⭐
+- proper frontend testing with Cypress (current status: cypress is fully set up for end-to-end testing with some tests written, but coverage is lacking) ⭐⭐⭐

 - basic user profile pages, nothing fancy (current status: an API call to fetch your own info is implemented, it should be simple to write another one for getting other users' info with some personal data removed) ⭐⭐